FALL COURSE INFORMATION

 Due to software issues, much information in the Columbia College and General Studies bulletins and on SSOL is, unfortunately, incorrect.
-You should, instead, rely on the information in the pdfs in the above links: "Spring 2017 Course Listing (PDF)"; and "all undergraduate course descriptions for Spring 2017."
+You should, instead, rely on the information in the pdfs in the above links and a comprehensive list of course descriptions here.

 ENROLLMENT IN LECTURES

 To apply to a seminar, email the instructor with the title of the course in your subject line, and include basic information: your name, school, major, year of study, and relevant courses taken, along with a brief statement about why you are interested in taking the course.
 (Do check the pdf to make sure the seminar is being offered, and for the name of the instructor and correct course title).
-Although the initial due date for applications was Nov 10th, applications are accepted on a rolling basis.
+Applications are accepted on a rolling basis.

 Only instructors can admit students to their seminars.
 The faculty member or English Dept will email you to let you know whether you've been admitted.
 Unfortunately, you cannot rely on information in the bulletin, and registration is unrelated to admission.
 Thus, you should ignore information in SSOL.
 Do apply to any seminar that interests you, even if it is listed as "full" in SSOL.
 Conversely, you cannot assume that the fact that you've been able to register for a seminar means that you've been admitted: if you are uncertain, email the instructor.